 The cliché of the toxic BDSM relationship

 The image of a healthy partnership is based on love, communication, consideration and equality.
-A relationship with a power imbalance, in which one person calls the shots and another person obeys, sounds unhealthy to many people.
+A relationship with a power dynamic, in which one person calls the shots and another person obeys, sounds unhealthy to many people.
 If we add a pinch of pain and humiliation in the bedroom, alarm bells start ringing.
 A BDSM relationship is absolutely toxic.
 Or?

 Let’s look at an example Dom/Sub relationship to understand what this cliche is based on.
 From the outside we see a top who is superior to the sub and appears authoritarian.
 For example, he or she decides what to wear or what to eat in a restaurant.
 Sub, on the other hand, appears obedient, asks for permission, and may appear intimidated by this.
 No trace of equality.
 Everything seems coordinated and cool.